lemonlabsuk/scala-uri/README.md

 There are also demo projects for both [scala](https://github.com/lemonlabsuk/scala-uri-demo) and [scala-js](https://github.com/lemonlabsuk/scala-uri-scalajs-example) to help you get up and running quickly.

-*Note:* This library works best when using Scala `2.11.2+`.
-Due a bug in older versions of Scala, this library  can result in `StackOverflowException`s for very large URLs when using versions of Scala older than `2.11.2`.
-[More details](https://github.com/NET-A-PORTER/scala-uri/issues/51#issuecomment-45759462)

 ## Parsing

 ### Parse a URL